-Just about any good may be imported into Canada by anyone, subject to compliance with certain conditions imposed by the government; so where do you begin when you want to start your import business?
+Just about any good may be imported into Canada by anyone, subject to compliance with certain conditions imposed by the government; so where do you begin when you want to import commercial goods into Canada?

 1. Obtain an Import / Export Number

 To begin importing goods into Canada, you will need to obtain an import/export number in addition to your regular business number.
 For information on how to open a business in BC and how to add an import/export number visit the legal requirements section on our website.

 2. Research the Regulations Applicable to Your Business

 Certain products may require you to obtain permits or licenses, or follow specific government regulations.
 Visit the Canada Border Services Agency for a full list of the regulations applicable to your business.